-The Japanese maintained separate army and navy headquarters at Rabaul which co-operated with each other but were responsible to different higher authorities.
-The naval forces came under Vice Admiral Jinichi Kusaka’s South-East Area Fleet, while the army forces came under General Hitoshi Imamura’s 8th Area Army, which comprised the 17th Army in the Solomon islands group, Lieutenant General Hatazo Adachi’s 18th Army in New Guinea, and Lieutenant General Giichi Itahana’s 6th Air Division based at Rabaul.
-As a result of the Battle of the Bismarck Sea, the Japanese decided despatch no more convoys to Lae, but to land troops at Hansa Bay and Wewak for onward movement to Lae by barge or submarine.
-In the long run the Japanese hoped to complete a road over the Finisterre range and thence to Lae through the Ramu and Markham river valleys.
+At Rabaul, the Japanese maintained separate army and navy headquarters, which co-operated with each other but were responsible to different higher authorities.
+The naval forces came under Vice Admiral Jinichi Kusaka’s South-East Area Fleet, while the army forces came under General Hitoshi Imamura’s 8th Area Army, which comprised Lieutenant General Harukichi Hyakutake’s 17th Army in the Solomon islands group, Adachi’s 18th Army in New Guinea, and Lieutenant General Giichi Itahana’s 6th Air Division based at Rabaul.
+As a result of the Battle of the Bismarck Sea, the Japanese decided to attempt the despatch of no more convoys to Lae, but instead to land troops at Hansa Bay and Wewak for onward movement to Lae by barge and submarine.
+In the longer run, the Japanese hoped to complete a road over the Finisterre range and thence to Lae through the Ramu and Markham river valleys.

-In January 1943, the ‘Okabe’ Detachment attacked the Australian base at Wau, about 25 miles (40 km) distant to the south-west, but was defeated, and senior Allied commanders began to focus their attention on Salamaua, which could be attacked by troops flown into Wau.
-This also diverted attention from Lae, which was a major objective of ‘Cartwheel’, the Allied grand strategy for General Douglas MacArthur’s South-West Pacific Area command.
-It was decided that the Japanese would be pursued toward Salamaua by the Major General Stanley G. Savige’s Australian 3rd Division, which had come together at Wau after retraining in Australia as separate brigades and on 22/23 April assumed responsibility for the area of Wau and Bulolo from ‘Kanga’ Force.
-Commanded from 12 May by Major Norman L. Fleay, this latter was an ad hoc Australian composite unit formed on 23 April 1942 from elements from the 1st Independent Company and 2/5th Independent Company and the New Guinea Volunteer Rifles (NGVR) for operations in Papua, and during its short existence undertook a number of small raids and reconnaissance operations around Lae and Salamaua before being absorbed into the 3rd Division.
+In January 1943, the 'Okabe' Detachment attacked the Australian base at Wau, about 25 miles (40 km) distant to the south-west, but was defeated, and senior Allied commanders began to focus their attention on Salamaua, which could be attacked by troops flown to the airfield at Wau.
+This also diverted attention from Lae, which was a major objective of 'Cartwheel', the Allied grand strategy for MacArthur’s South-West Pacific Area command.
+It was decided that the Japanese would be pursued toward Salamaua by the Major General Stanley G. Savige’s Australian 3rd Division, which had come together at Wau after retraining in Australia as separate brigades and on 22/23 April assumed responsibility for the area of Wau and Bulolo from 'Kanga' Force.
+Commanded from 12 May by Major Norman L. Fleay, this latter was an ad hoc Australian composite unit which had been created for operations in Papua on 23 April 1942 from elements of the 1st Independent Company, the 2/5th Independent Company and the New Guinea Volunteer Rifles (NGVR), and in the course of its short existence undertook a number of small raids and reconnaissance operations around Lae and Salamaua before being absorbed into the 3rd Division.

 The Australian army had decided to form 'Kanga' Force as a guerrilla unit with the initial task of undertaking a reconnaissance of Japanese troops at Lae and Salamaua, and later of starting a limited offensive to harass and destroy Japanese personnel and equipment in the area.
 With this in mind, the reinforcement platoon of the 1st Independent Company, which had reached Port Moresby by sea and been renamed as the Independent Platoon Port Moresby, was sent to reinforce the NGVR, which was currently the only Allied unit in the area of Wau and Bulolo.